convincedcoder/convincedcoder.github.io-source/_posts/2018-01-21-Writing-an-equals-method.md

 ## Introducing the `Point` class

 The `Point` class is the class we will be using as an example throughout this post.
 It is a simple class representing a point on a two-dimensional grid by means of an x coordinate and a y coordinate.
-We want to consider two `Point` objects to be equal if and only if they have the same x coordinate and the same y coordinate.
-Therefore, we will attempt to write an equals method that accomplishes this.

 ```java
 public class Point {